ILC Dover: History

 Located at that time in Dover, Delaware, ILC's earliest work was on high-altitude pressure helmets and high-altitude pressure suits for the U.S Navy and Air Force.
 In 1965, ILC (then known as the Government and Industrial Division of the International Latex Corporation) was awarded the prime contract for the Apollo Lunar Space Suit, based on its unique approach to designing flexible joints in air filled suits.
-ILC successfully designed and manufactured the suit worn by astronauts in the Apollo program, including Neil Armstrong during the first moonwalk.
+ILC designed and manufactured the suit worn by astronauts in the Apollo program, including Neil Armstrong during the first moonwalk.
 By 1969, ILC's workforce expanded to 900 employees as it supported the space program through production of Apollo space suits and a sun shield to protect Skylab, the first U.S. space station.

 In 1974, the Skylab program ended, and ILC faced an immediate need to diversify their product offerings.
 That same year, ILC delivered its first aerostat to the U.S. Air Force for use at Cudjoe Key Air Force Station.
-Subsequently, they entered the field of personal protective equipment, paving the way for development of industrial protection suits, such as the Chemturion suit line.
+Subsequently, they entered the field of personal protective equipment, paving the way for the development of industrial protection suits, such as the Chemturion suit line.
 In later years, their development of protective equipment expanded into type classified military chemical, biological, radiological, and nuclear (CBRN) masks and hood systems (for example, the M43, M40, MBU-19/P).
 The M40/M42 masks became the standard field mask of the U.S. Army, and, as of 2010, over two million had been produced and sold.
-Hamilton Standard, of Windsor Locks, CT was contracted to oversee ILC's suit manufacture due to ILC's inexperience with federal government contracts.
+Hamilton Standard, of Windsor Locks, Connecticut, was contracted to oversee ILC's suit manufacture due to ILC's inexperience with federal government contracts.

 In 1977, ILC Dover, in conjunction with Hamilton Standard, began development and manufacture of the Extravehicular Mobility Unit (EMU), the suit worn by astronauts during Space Shuttle and Space Station extra-vehicular activity (EVA).
 ILC continued its support of the space program, while expanding its personal protection and lighter-than-air (LTA) vehicle lines.

 In 1994 and 1995, ILC was awarded contracts with the German company Zeppelin Luftschifftechnik GmbH and the American Blimp Corporation for production of envelopes for each company.
 Over the following decade, ILC's production of LTA vehicles continued, and in 2001, ILC, in collaboration with TCOM and Uretek, developed and manufactured the world's largest pressurized LTA vehicle for CargoLifter in Brand, Germany.

-In 1994, NASA's Jet Propulsion Laboratory contracted ILC to develop and manufacture the airbag landing system for the Mars Pathfinder Mission, which successfully cushioned Pathfinder's landing on July 4, 1997.
-In 2003, ILC's airbag system enabled the safe landing of the twin rovers, Spirit and Opportunity, during the Mars Exploration Rover (MER) Missions.
+In 1994, NASA's Jet Propulsion Laboratory contracted ILC to develop and manufacture the airbag landing system for the Mars Pathfinder mission, which cushioned Pathfinder's landing on July 4, 1997.
+In 2003, ILC's airbag system enabled the safe landing of the twin rovers, Spirit and Opportunity, during the Mars Exploration Rover (MER) missions.

 In the 1990s ILC entered the pharmaceutical industry with the design and production of flexible containment systems, used to improve operator safety and ensure product purity during the manufacturing processing of potent pharmaceutical agents.